-The remainder of this article explores all the possible ways (that I know of) to submit your music to the various music services (or in some cases, reasons why a music service doesn’t want your submission).
+The remainder of this post explores various ways to submit your music to music services (or in some cases, reasons why a music service doesn’t want your submission).

 I have created this list to show you that there are MANY ways that you may be asked to submit your music.
-I hope to get the point across that sending your music without checking the submission guidelines is a waste of your time and money.
-And frankly, it just irritates people.
+Sending your music without checking the submission guidelines is a waste of your time and money — and frankly, it just irritates people.

 How to guarantee failure

-No contact name.
-When sending an initial email to a music service, I highly recommend that you take the time to find out the name of the appropriate contact.
-This will show them that you have sacrificed a few seconds of your time to at least find out who to contact.
+When sending an initial email to a music service, take the time to find out the name of the appropriate contact.
+This will show you have sacrificed a few seconds of your time to at least find out who to contact.

 There are cases where no contact name is available.
 A lot of bloggers like to keep things mysterious.
 In these cases you have no choice but to start your correspondence with a generic salutation.
 However, in most cases, the name of the appropriate contact is posted, usually in the “About Us” or “Contact” section.